-The portfolio may, but is not required to, use derivatives, such as credit default swaps, forward foreign currency exchange contracts, and bond and interest rate futures.
+The portfolio may, but is not required to, use derivatives, such as credit default swaps.
 The portfolio may use derivatives for a variety of purposes, including: in an attempt to hedge against adverse changes in the market price of securities, interest rates or currency exchange rates; as a substitute for purchasing or selling securities; to attempt to increase the portfolio's return as a non-hedging strategy that may be considered speculative; to manage portfolio characteristics; and as a cash flow management technique.
 The portfolio may choose not to make use of derivatives for a variety of reasons, and any use may be limited by applicable law and regulations.
-The portfolio also may hold cash or other short-term investments.
+The portfolio may hold cash or other short-term investments.

 The adviser considers both broad economic and issuer specific factors in selecting investments.
-In assessing the appropriate maturity, rating, sector and country weightings of the portfolio, the adviser considers a variety of factors that are expected to influence economic activity and interest rates.
+In assessing the appropriate maturity, credit quality and sector weighting of the portfolio's portfolio, the adviser considers a variety of factors that are expected to influence economic activity and interest rates.
 The adviser selects individual securities to buy and sell based upon such factors as a security's yield, liquidity and rating, an assessment of credit quality, and sector and issuer diversification.